ShawnsonDFW/ansible_resource_index/README.md

 #### Books
-**Ansible for DevOps**
-Jeff Geerling is major voice within and contributor to the ansible community.
+[**Ansible for DevOps**]( https://www.ansiblefordevops.com/) - Jeff Geerling is major voice within and contributor to the ansible community.
 This book does a great job of walking through the fundamentals of ansible automation with code examples and tutorials.
 The LeanPub version is updated frequently at no additional cost.
-Cost: $10 https://www.ansiblefordevops.com/
+Cost: $10